Getting Started Editing Weddings in Lightroom Mobile

 First let’s talk software – you need an Adobe Creative Cloud Photography Plan if you don’t already have it, which also gives you access to syncing your images to Adobe's Lightroom Mobile apps.
 There is a bit of potential confusion here, because the naming (and identical pricing) of two of the available plans can lead you to purchase the wrong thing.
 I advise you to subscribe to the “Photography Plan (20GB)”, not the “Lightroom CC Plan (1TB)”.
 The latter does not include Photoshop (which, though not directly related to editing image in Lightroom on the iPad, you will likely want to have access to), and it also includes only the Lightroom CC desktop app, not Lightroom Classic (which is the more suitable app for this type of workflow).

 Confused yet?
 Let me back up for a moment.
-Presumably for marketing reasons, in late 2017 Adobe decided to take the name of the well-established Lightroom that we have all used for years, and reassign it to a completely new piece of photo editing software (rather than come up with some new name for this new app), which led to much confusion among both new and existing users.
-This new app (now called Lightroom CC, also referred to as LR CC in this series of articles) is Adobe’s “cloud-centric” editing app which functions under the assumption that you want the full RAW files of all of your photographs synced to the cloud.
+Presumably for marketing reasons, in late 2017 Adobe decided to take the name of the well-established Lightroom that we had all used for years, and reassign it to a completely new piece of photo editing software (rather than come up with some new name for this new app), which led to much confusion among both new and existing users.
+This new app (now called Lightroom or Lightroom CC, also referred to as LR CC in this series of articles) is Adobe’s “cloud-centric” editing app which functions under the assumption that you want the full RAW files of all of your photographs synced to the cloud.
 This would be fine for a hobbyist (or a professional with a relatively small volume of photos) but in my experience, this would make storage and organization too cumbersome for the high numbers of images that professional wedding photographers typically capture.

 The original Lightroom we all know and love was renamed Lightroom Classic CC (hereinafter referred to as LR Classic), and is the “desktop-centric” editing app.
 I'm personally not fond of the name choice here, as "classic" somewhat implies that this is an outdated piece of software that is no longer being actively developed and updated, which is far from the truth... groundbreaking and useful features are still regularly added.
 This is the app I suggest you use for this workflow.